kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 ## How 3D data is stored

-All the data is stored in a array, each element is the data array represents a X-Axis from left to right.
+All the data is stored in an array, each element is the data array represents an X-Axis from left to right.

 For example:
 ```python